Cohesive Systems logoCOHESIVE SYSTEMS

 • Alignment between transition interpretation and the realization context that commits effects.

-Related concepts: observer, observation, command, event, entity, boundaries, realization, interaction, delivery semantics, concurrency control.
+Related concepts: enterprise integration patterns, observer, observation, command, event, effect, entity, messages and envelopes, interfaces, interaction bindings, endpoints, interaction channels, routing models, consumer coordination, transition models, process graphs, execution kernel, boundaries, realization, interaction, delivery semantics, concurrency control.